 Bio and image for Brendan O'Connor.
 Last updated Feb 2016.

-Brendan O'Connor (http://brenocon.com/) is an assistant professor in the College of Information and Computer Sciences at the University of Massachusetts, Amherst.
-Prof. O'Connor works in computational social science, developing natural language processing, machine learning, and interface tools to help scientific investigation about political and social trends; for example, analyzing opinions and slang in Twitter, censorship in Chinese microblogs, and and political events reported in the news.
-His work has been featured in the New York Times and the Wall Street Journal.
-He received his PhD in 2014 from Carnegie Mellon University's Machine Learning Department, advised by Noah A. Smith, and has previously been a Visiting Fellow at the Harvard Institute for Quantitative Social Science, and an intern with the Facebook Data Science team.
-Before graduate school, he worked on crowdsourcing at CrowdFlower / Dolores Labs, and natural language search at Powerset.
-He holds a BS and MS in Symbolic Systems from Stanford University.
+Brendan O'Connor (http://brenocon.com/) is an assistant professor in the College of Information and Computer Sciences at the University of Massachusetts Amherst, and works in the intersection of computational social science and natural language processing – studying how social factors influence language technologies, and how to better understand social trends with text analysis.
+For example, his research investigates racial bias in NLP technologies, political events reported in news, and opinions and slang in Twitter; his work has been featured in the New York Times and the Wall Street Journal.
+He received his PhD in 2014 from Carnegie Mellon University's Machine Learning Department, advised by Noah Smith, and has previously been a Visiting Fellow at the Harvard Institute for Quantitative Social Science, and an intern with the Facebook Data Science team.
+He holds a BS/MS in Symbolic Systems from Stanford University.